the-turing-way/the-turing-way/chapters/open_science.md

 #### Privacy

-Many fields of scientific disciplines involve working with sensitive personal data, medical research being the most obvious example.
+Many fields of research involve working with sensitive personal data, medical research being the most obvious example.
 Individuals must be protected from (re)identification via their personal data used for research.
 Anonymisation of the data may be sufficient in some cases, but ensuring that reidentification is not possible is becoming increasingly difficult due to technical progress, growing computational power and – ironically – more open data.
 For example reidentification may be possible via data-mining of accessible data and so-called quasi-identifiers, a set of (common) properties that are – in their combination – so specific that they can be used to identify.

 Preserving privacy may still be possible if partial or generalised datasets are provided e.g. age bands instead of birth date or only the first two digits of postal codes.
 It may also be possible to provide the data in such a format that researchers can query it whist keeping the data itself closed, e.g. a user may be able to send a query to retrieve the mean of a dataset, but not be able to access any of the individual datapoints.